Welcome to the Southwest Washington Workforce Development Council (SWWDC)

 The mission of the SWWDC is to prepare and promote a skilled and adaptive workforce for a thriving economy in Southwest Washington.

-Advanced manufacturing companies and businesses with information technology employees are encouraged to apply for training funds to up-skill their workers.
+Advanced manufacturing companies and businesses with information technology employees have until September 11 to apply for training funds to up-skill their workers.
 Training providers may also apply for funding on behalf of a company or consortium of companies.
-Learn more on our training page.
+Learn more on our training page

 To serve the needs of the Southwest Washington-Portland Metropolitan region, the SWWDC, in partnership with Portland-based WorkSystems, Inc. (WSI) and the Workforce Investment Council of Clackamas County (WICCO) has formed the Columbia-Willamette Workforce Collaborative (CWWC).
 This cross-state partnership delivers a unified approach to serve industry, support economic development, and guide public workforce investments in the Portland-Vancouver Metropolitan Area.
 Learn more about CWWC's manufacturing programs.